Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38 20170406 =

+Finally dropped the "ThreeWP" prefix from the plugin name!
+The code remains the same, though, just the plugin name is changed.

+* Fix: Extra check to see whether the attachment was correctly copied.
+Catches a fatal error when the attachment does not return with a real filename.
+* Fix: Some attachments do not have proper filenames (mp3), so avoid clearing the filename completely.
+Fixes fatal errors when broadcasting those types of files.
+* Code: Make _get_post_children function public so that the <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast/">Rebroadcast add-on</a> can queue posts.

+= 37 20170316 =

+* Fix: Try to replace all media thumbnail URLs in the post content, instead of just the full image size.
+This will fix references to image thumbnails also.
+* Fix: Plugin now uses standard Wordpress translation functions so that it can now be translated online.
+No experience with this, but it looks to make translation really easy.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/all-images/">All Images</a> detects all referenced local images in post text fields and adds them to the broadcast.

+The next major version of Broadcast will finally have the "ThreeWP" dropped from the name.
+The files on disk will still be called the same, and the action names will still have the threewp prefix.
+Only the visible name in the repo and plugin list will change.

+The add-on pack names will also lose their prefixes.

 = 36 20170303 =